anshikashaw0607/Calculator/README.md

 ## File Structure

 - `index.html`: Contains the HTML structure of the calculator.
-- `calculator.css`: Contains the CSS styling for the calculator.
+- `CalcAppStyler.css`: Contains the CSS styling for the calculator.

 ## Technologies Used